The Best Time for Paving and Sealcoating in NJ and PA

 Winter temperatures often dip below freezing, contributing to cracks and potholes in asphalt.
 For instance, the average low temperature in January can be around 20°F. In contrast, the summer months often see temperatures above 85°F, which can influence how asphalt mixtures cure.
 Notably, humidity levels can surpass 80% during summer, complicating the sealcoating process.

-Understanding these climate factors allows property owners to better schedule their paving and sealcoating projects.
+Understanding these climate factors allows me to better schedule my paving and sealcoating projects.

 Spring: A Fresh Start